 “The play that you were mentioning was exactly what you were talking about in the previous segment.
 The kid that went backdoor was not PJ’s kid.
 It was because of what that kid was doing, he was doing what he was supposed to do.
 (Horne) was so high on the floor because he was protecting the shot from the guy who gave it to the kid on the backdoor.
 So your help, the rotation is going to come from behind in that situation, PJ was that guy.
 Made a great play.

 Without trying to sound like a dad, or I’m proud, I don’t like using the word proud, because then it seems like I’m involved in it.
 I’m excited for PJ.
 I’m excited for (Tyrie Jackson).
 I’m excited for (Wabissa) Bede.
 I’m excited for them because of their growth.
 I’m excited for them because they’re playing meaningful minutes in games that they’ve always wanted to be a part of.
 I’m excited for them because in the last eight games, those guys have been an integral part of what we’re doing, even though not necessarily do their minutes show, but the minutes they’ve played have been really important.
+Don’t forget to see Lidl offers and other Offers This Week from the big retailers.
 I hope that those minutes will help us over the next two, I hope it turns into three, weeks.
 Maybe four, if we have favor, but those guys are continuing to grow and those guys are continuing to improve.

 They don’t necessarily understand it the way we do, because they’re 18 years old.
 I thought (Jackson) played the best (Jackson) had played all year long at Miami.
 And that’s great.
 I think Bede is more and more comfortable when I call his name.
 Not only is it good for them, I think it’s good for the guys that are getting an opportunity to get a drink of water.
 And the togetherness that all of them have had… there’s been four times this year in ACC play that (Justin Robinson) has asked me not to put him back in to let Bede play a couple more possessions.
 You can’t buy that.
 So really excited for those guys.”